 Let’s try to recreate this atmosphere by taking a short trip to some of the places where age-old Christmas customs still survive:

-Be aware of the hobgoblins: Greece’s hobgoblins are called “kallikántzari”, friendly but troublesome little creatures who look like elves; they surface on Earth only during the 12-day period from Christmas to the Epiphany (January 6).
-According to the Greek legend, these creatures’ origin is the centre of the earth, where their mission is to chop at a huge tree trunk symbolising the earth's foundations.
-While on Earth, they love to hide in people's houses slipping down the chimney.
-Being extremely naughty, the “kallikántzari” do things to frighten people, like overturning furniture, devouring Christmas foods, or contaminating the water.
-Throughout Greece, numerous rituals are performed to keep these hobgoblins away.
-In some places mothers sprinkle holy water in every room of the house to scare the “kallikántzari” away.
+Be aware of the hobgoblins: Greece’s hobgoblins are called kalikantzari, friendly but mischievous little creatures who look like elves; they surface on Earth only during the 12-day period from Christmas to Epiphany Day (January 6).
+According to Greek legend, these creatures’ origin is the centre of the earth, and their mission is to chop the huge trunk of the tree of life, and eat the roots that hold the Earth in its place.
+During this period they surface from underground and they love to hide in people's houses slipping down the chimney.
+Kalikantzari are very naughty, and they like doing things that frighten and disgust people, like overturning furniture, making Christmas dishes filthy, or contaminating the water.
+Throughout Greece, people try to keep the hobgoblins away from their homes.
+In some places housewives sprinkle holy water in every room of the house to scare kalikantzari away.

-Don’t attempt to put off these fires: In Kranohóri village, on Christmas Eve huge pyramid shaped bonfires are lit, called “bouboúnes”.
+Don’t attempt to put off these fires: In Kranohori village, on Christmas Eve huge pyramid shaped bonfires are lit, called “boubounes”.
 Take a swig of the local wine and enjoy traditional delicacies.
-In the village of Ayios Panteleimonas in Flórina, on the 23rd of December, the locals divide into groups and light bonfires at midnight.
+In the village of Agios Panteleimonas in Florina, on the 23rd of December, the locals divide into groups and light bonfires at midnight.
 Everyone dances and celebrates Christmas around these mesmerizing outdoor fires.

 Have the meal of brotherhood in Tinos: A custom that takes place every year on the 25th of December.
 During a symbolic meal, which only the men of the village and the priest attend, friendship and solidarity are praised.
 During this celebration, an icon of Christ is venerated in a warm atmosphere of Christmas hymns and gentle candlelight.